-Enrollment in HM 892 requires a passing grade of at least 3.0 in HM 801 and each of the five core courses.
+Enrollment in HM 892 requires a passing grade of at least 3.0 in all foundational and core courses.
 A student must have an approved practicum proposal completed prior to enrollment in the course.

 A student may take the Applied Practice Experience in a single semester by registering for a minimum of three credits with HM 892 or, depending upon the nature of the practicum, the student may complete it over multiple semesters with approval from their advisor.
 In the latter case, the student will register for one to three credits each semester, provided the student takes a minimum of three practicum credits in total.
 The student may not use practicum credits that exceed the three-credit minimum to satisfy the elective course credit requirement for the MPH.